As women navigate different phases of their lives, do they need different doctors?

 A primary care provider, or PCP, includes doctors practicing in family medicine, internal medicine and pediatrics, along with physician assistants and nurse practitioners.
-Primary care providers help people stay healthy and diagnose and treat a full array of diseases and conditions, such as diabetes, high blood pressure and behavioral health challenges.
+Primary care providers help people stay healthy and diagnose and treat an array of diseases and conditions, such as diabetes, high blood pressure and behavioral health challenges.
 When necessary, primary care providers make referrals to specialized doctors, such as oncologists, gastroenterologists or OB-GYNs.

 The differences between family medicine, internal medicine and pediatric physician are plentiful.
 Pediatricians see patients from birth to age 21 and specialize in the unique needs and health issues of that population.
 Likewise, an internal medicine doctor is also focused on unique needs and health issues, but for adults ages 18 and older.
 A family medicine doctor sees patients of all ages.

 All board-certified primary care physicians receive obstetrics and gynecology training during their residency programs.
 The difference is that an OB-GYN has even more extensive training and a career focus in obstetrics and gynecology.

 “Obstetrics and gynecology are my specialties, which means I spent all of my training focusing solely on all aspects of reproductive health as well as the multitude of gynecologic topics a person may experience throughout their lifetime,” Mager said.
 “This includes pre-conception counseling, pregnancy-related conditions, postpartum care, menstrual issues, contraception, menopause, sexually transmitted or pelvic infections, among others.”